Nature, Food, and Sake in Kobe-Tradition and Culture for all 5 Senses!

 The most popular shrine in Kobe and the origin of its name, this shrine honors the god of marriage.
 Hundreds of couples hold their wedding ceremony here each year.
 Also take a look at the water which is said to tell the future.

 Hyogo Prefecture boasts the best sake production in Japan.
 The Nada Gogo area (literally the 5 villages of Nada) in particular is blessed with a climate suitable for sake brewing, and prospered in the coastal area of Kobe Nishinomiya.
 It is the best sake in Japan going back to the Muromachi and Edo periods in the 16th century.

 Among them, Hakutsuru Sake Brewery is a brewery that has always been at the forefront of trends in the sake industry such as introducing drinking chilled sake, and selling other sake in easily accessible plastic bottle containers.
 The museum was made by remodeling the No. 1 sake storehouse.
-In order to reproduce the traditional sake brewing process in an easy-to-understand manner, a three-dimensional displays of sake production, including life sized figurines, are on display.
+In order to reproduce the traditional sake brewing process in an easy-to-understand manner, a three-dimensional display of sake production, including life sized figurines, is on display.
 You can also partake in a sake tasting at the main sake corner on the 1st floor.

 ・ A panoramic view of Kobe from the Kobe Nunobiki Ropeway